arlyon/stailwc/readme.md

 This is an experimental SWC transpiler to bring compile time tailwind macros to SWC (and nextjs) a-la twin macro.
-The goal is to give the same great performance and flexibility while performing considerably better than babel-based alternatives.
+The goal is to give the same great performance and flexibility while performing considerably better than babel-based alternatives (about 11x faster in my experience, proper benchmarks coming soon!)

 > 🚨 We currently only support NextJS 12.2.5